kirwaboit/rwakiPython/Bash/README.md

 # Welcome to BASH!!

-- Bash supports regular expressions or regex!
+- Bash supports regular expressions/regex!
 - Using tab , autocomplete file names
 - touch can be used to create several files at a time, as long as you separate them by space e.g `touch file1.txt file3.txt file3.txt`
-- `rm` to remove a file and `rmdir` to remove a directory, NB: there is no recyclebin in windows so be aware when using rm
+- `rm` to remove a file and `rmdir` to remove a directory, NB: there is no recycle bin in windows so be aware when using rm
 -  grep is used for key word searches
 - username of the user is identified before the `@` sign  e.g
 `[ec2-user@ip-172-31-20-76 ~]$` the user here is called `ec2-user`, if you were the root user , it would indicate `root` instead